MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 1. More detailed description of the task flow and how it's used
 1. Item types that are used in task flow

-You can select one that can best fit your project needs by clicking **Select.** And the selected task flow is applied into the task flow canvas.
+You can select one that can best fit your project needs by selecting **Select.** And the selected task flow is applied into the task flow canvas.

 :::image type="content" source="./media/taskflows-overview/image7.png" alt-text="A screenshot of a computer  Description automatically generated4":::
 :::image type="content" source="{source}" alt-text="{alt-text}":::